 The reason I am bringing these examples to your attention is because a shareholder agreement is also a contract.
 Its terms are completely voluntary and cannot be forced upon you or any co-shareholder without his or her consent.
 Once you sign, you’re bound to its terms absent fraud or other recognized defense(s).
-In other words, you will assume legal obligations in strict accordance with the document.
+In other words, you will assume legal obligations in strict accordance with the terms you agreed upon in the document.

 Introduction to a Shareholder Agreement

-A shareholder agreement creates the legal foundation for each shareholders’ rights and obligations within the corporation under New Jersey law which is found under the NJ Corporation Act and other laws which govern NJ businesses and its shareholders.
-A shareholder agreement does not have to be in writing unless some issue that may come up is subject to the Statute of Frauds (a discussion about the Statute of Frauds is beyond this page), or if the terms of the verbal agreement are so complicated that they must be explicitly written down in order for a Court to interpret the agreement in the event of a dispute among shareholders.
-From my experience, verbal shareholder agreements are a train wreck.
+A shareholder agreement creates the legal foundation for each shareholders’ rights and obligations within the corporation under New Jersey law.
+Our state’s shareholder laws are found under the NJ Corporation Act and other laws which govern NJ businesses and its shareholders.
+A shareholder agreement does not have to be in writing to be enforced unless some aspect of the agreement is subject to the Statute of Frauds (a discussion about the Statute of Frauds is beyond this page), or if the terms of the verbal agreement are so complicated and disputed that they must be explicitly written down in order for a Court to interpret the agreement in the event of a dispute among shareholders.
+From my experience, verbal shareholder agreements often times become a train wreck when business relationships change.

 Under the terms of a well written shareholder agreement, the day-to-day business of the corporation can be decided by the majority vote of the shareholders or by a different percentage (i.e., super majority (66%) or even unanimous consent), but again notice I said, “under a well written shareholder agreement”.
-The, shareholder agreement can and should also control the election of officers such as President, CEO, Treasurer and offices, etc. to transact most day-to-day business instead of calling numerous meetings and taking numerous votes.
+The shareholder agreement can and should address the election of officers such as President, CEO, Treasurer, Secretary, and key personnel to transact most day-to-day business instead of calling numerous meetings and taking numerous votes.
 Think of a shareholder agreement as a verbal agreement that covers everything that the shareholders discussed and agreed upon before they started the business.
 The only difference is you memorialize the verbal agreement in writing.
 If you don’t , each shareholder has equal rights to the management of the company, the right to equal access and inspection of all business records and to a formal accounting of the corporation’s transactions and affairs, if demanded.
 Remember, people’s memory and understanding of things can and often does changes over time.

 Shareholders Rights; Shareholder Agreements